folio-org/okapi/doc/guide.md

 * `kube_namespace`: Kubernetes namespace to use.
 If omitted, `default` is used.
 * `kube_refresh_interval`: Time in milliseconds between Kubernetes endpoints poll.
 Default is 30000 (30 seconds).
+* `idle_timeout`: Time in seconds of neither sending nor receiving data after which a proxied HTTP request is cancelled.
+Defaults to 0 that disables timeout.

 #### Command